 EcoMons are the school’s environmental student leaders, educators, and liaisons.
-They meet weekly to plan events to raise environmental awareness, consider solutions for environmental concerns on campus, and review the success of our environmental programs.
+They meet weekly to plan events that will raise environmental awareness, consider solutions for sustainability concerns on campus, and review the success of our environmental programs and initiatives.
 EcoMons play an important role in our participation in the annual Green Cup Recycling and Green Cup Energy Challenges, are on the forefront of our efforts to reduce our carbon footprint through the constant evaluation of our energy and material consumption, waste stream, efficient technologies, and sustainable behavior.
 Applications are accepted in the spring for appointment to EcoMon positions for the next academic year.

 Each school year Tafties have many opportunities advance their learning and put their commitment to the environment into practice through a variety of meaninful programs and activities, including:

 - Sustainability Week

 - Farm-to-Table Sit Down Dinner

 - Sustainable Action Day Workshops